Creating and Running React Projects with ServBay

 http://localhost:8585

-Open the ServBay application and go to the Websites section.
-Click the add button to create a new website configuration:
+Open ServBay’s application interface.
+Navigate to the Websites section.
+Click the Add button to create a new website configuration:

 - Name: